- December 1, 2019: Clinical, Cognitive, Cognitive Neuroscience, and Social.

 D: Names and Contact Information for 3 Academic Referees

 You must provide the names and contact information (an institutional email address is required) of 3 academic referees (i.e. university faculty members who have taught you or closely supervised your research).
-For information on finding appropriate referees, see References.
+For more information on academic referees, see References.

 - Check your Quest account to confirm that your referees have submitted the reference within the 14-day deadline.
 Please send them a gentle reminder if they have not.